Chris Bosh: Struggles (2007–2009)

-Before the 2007–08 season began, Andrea Bargnani, the number one pick in the 2006 NBA draft, was slated to start at center and Bosh at power forward to form a strong Toronto frontcourt and Jason Kapono, a three-point specialist, was acquired via free agency from the Miami Heat to add offensive firepower; however, as the season unfolded, neither plans materialized as hoped.
+Before the 2007–08 season began, Andrea Bargnani, the number one pick in the 2006 NBA draft, was slated to start at center and Bosh at power forward to form a strong Toronto frontcourt and Jason Kapono, a three-point specialist, was acquired via free agency from the Miami Heat to add offensive firepower.
+However, as the season unfolded, neither plan materialized as hoped.
 Bosh himself had a slow start to the season, but as mid-season approached, his form picked up and he was named Player of the Week for the second week of January.
-On January 31, 2008, he was selected to be on the Eastern Conference team for the 2008 NBA All-Star Game.
-Bosh missed 15 games throughout the season, but the Raptors still managed to conclude the regular season with a 41–41 record, thus clinching the sixth seed in the Eastern Conference for the 2008 NBA Playoffs.
+On January 31, 2008, Bosh was selected to be on the Eastern Conference team for the 2008 NBA All-Star Game.
+He missed 15 games throughout the season, but the Raptors still managed to conclude the regular season with a 41–41 record, thus clinching the sixth seed in the Eastern Conference for the 2008 NBA playoffs.
 However, they were defeated by the Orlando Magic in the first round, losing 4–1.

 The first-round series against the Magic was touted as the matchup between two of the league's best young big men in Bosh and Dwight Howard.
-Howard dominated throughout the series, while Bosh had a series-best effort in Game 4 with 39 points and 15 rebounds.
+Howard dominated throughout the series, while Bosh had a series-best effort in game 4 with 39 points and 15 rebounds.
 General Manager Bryan Colangelo said at a press conference after the series, "Whether it's protecting [Bosh] inside the paint, getting a little bit more of a presence in there, to just getting him another scorer that's going to shoulder some of that burden, it's something that's clear we have to get better", hinting that the roster was in need of an overhaul.
-Bosh said after the loss, "They played a great series, they executed on offence and defense better than we did and when it came to the small things, they did a better job...
+After the loss, Bosh said, "They played a great series, they executed on offence and defense better than we did and when it came to the small things, they did a better job...
 I can't sit here and bark in protest that the better team didn't win.
 That's pretty obvious.
 They beat us pretty good."
 Unlike the previous campaign, Bosh was not named to any of the All-NBA teams.